Rs.71.50for 1 strip(s) (10 tablets each)

 CAUTION

-Caution is advised when consuming alcohol with Mecothyl 8mg Tablet.
+It is not known whether it is safe to consume alcohol with Mecothyl 8mg Tablet.
 Please consult your doctor.

 CONSULT YOUR DOCTOR